karlorz/obsidian_vault/2️⃣-Drafts/Stack Auth OAuth Scopes Issue - cmux.md

 3. **Test OAuth flow** in development before deploying to production
 4. **Educate team members** about Stack Auth's scope caching behavior

-## Why This Isn't a Codebase Issue
+## Why This IS a Codebase Issue

-The official cmux production app doesn't have this issue because:
+### The Missing Configuration

+The upstream cmux codebase (including v1.0.182) **lacks the `oauthScopesOnSignIn` configuration**.
+This means:

+1. ❌ **All new users** will experience this issue when first connecting GitHub
+2. ❌ **Production deployments** will have this problem
+3. ❌ **Every fresh installation** will fail GitHub authentication for cloud workspaces

+### Impact on Users

+Without `oauthScopesOnSignIn` in the codebase:
+- GitHub OAuth only requests the default scope: `user:email`
+- Cloud workspace creation fails with: `error validating token: missing required scopes 'repo', 'read:org'`
+- Users must manually:
+  1. Add the configuration themselves
+  2. Delete their OAuth connection
+  3. Reconnect with proper scopes

+### Recommended Upstream Fix

+This issue should be fixed in the upstream repository by:
-1. The `oauthScopesOnSignIn` configuration was added to the codebase from the beginning
+1. **Adding `oauthScopesOnSignIn` to both Stack Auth configurations**
-2. Users connecting for the first time automatically get the correct scopes
-3. This issue only affects:
-   - **Early adopters** who connected before the configuration was added
-   - **Development environments** where developers connect before adding the config
-   - **Self-hosted instances** where the deployer connects before configuring scopes
+2. **Adding documentation** about required GitHub scopes
+3. **Optionally:** Improving error messages to guide users when scopes are missing

 ## Technical Details